2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Introduction

 \section{Introduction}

+\IEEEPARstart{N}{ovel-view} synthesis (NVS) and 3D surface reconstruction remain fundamental challenges in computer vision and graphics.
+These tasks are central to the broader goal of inverse rendering, which seeks to recover scene properties—such as geometry, appearance, and lighting—from observed images.
+A prominent line of work in this area is Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf}, which models volumetric scenes using neural networks and has demonstrated impressive results in photorealistic view synthesis.
+However, despite their success, NeRF-based methods often suffer from high computational costs and slow rendering speeds, which hinder their deployment in real-time applications.

-Novel-view synthesis (NVS) and 3D surface reconstruction are long-standing challenges in computer vision and graphics.
-Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl2023gaussian} has emerged as a promising approach for NVS that strikes the balance between high resolution and real-time performance.
-While its volumetric nature enables various extensions such as global illumination~\cite{zhou2024ugp}, dynamic scenes~\cite{yang2023deformable3dgs, huang2023sc, yan2024dynamic} and anti-aliasing~\cite{yu2023mipsplatting, yan2024multiscale, song2024sa, liang2024analytic}, the 3D Gaussian math form essentially lacks of good definition of surfaces and fails to extract high quality mesh.
+Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl2023gaussian} achieves an optimal balance between real-time performance and high-fidelity rendering, addressing long-standing limitations in inverse rendering pipelines.
+Although the volumetric nature of the 3D Gaussian kernel enables various extensions such as global illumination~\cite{zhou2024ugp}, dynamic scenes~\cite{yang2023deformable3dgs, huang2023sc, yan2024dynamic}, and anti-aliasing~\cite{yu2023mipsplatting, yan2024multiscale, song2024sa, liang2024analytic}, the kernel essentially lacks a good definition of surfaces and fails to extract high-quality meshes.

-To achieve better surface reconstruction, subsequent research efforts like SuGAR~\cite{guedon2023sugar}, 2DGS~\cite{huang20242dgs}, and Gaussian Surfels~\cite{dai2024gaussiansurfels}, strive to align the modified kernels with surfaces or make them behave more like surfaces.
-And from the perspective of mesh-based rendering, these research endeavors can be seen as bridging the gap between splatting primitives and traditional mesh facets.
+To achieve better surface reconstruction, subsequent research efforts, such as SuGAR~\cite{guedon2023sugar}, 2DGS~\cite{huang20242dgs}, and Gaussian Surfels~\cite{dai2024gaussiansurfels} strive to modify the kernels to make them behave more like surfaces.
+From the perspective of mesh-based rendering, these research efforts can be seen as bridging the gap between splatting primitives and traditional mesh facets, effectively pushing volumetric representations like 3DGS toward mesh-based representations with more clearly defined surfaces.

-However, there remains a gap between the shape primitives of polygon meshes and Gaussian splatting.
-Unlike polygons, which have clear edges, elliptical Gaussians lack the flexibility to be deformed in a way that can express sharp boundaries and complicated shape effectively.
+However, there remains another gap between the shape primitives of polygon meshes and Gaussian splitting.
+Unlike polygons, which have clear edges, elliptical Gaussian kernels lack the flexibility to be deformed in a way that can express sharp boundaries and complicated structures effectively.
 Enhancing the representation power of the shape primitives holds potential in improving the reconstruction quality of current Gaussian splatting methods.